 EWU's graduates are able to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 Most states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 REQUIREMENT: Following completion of academic coursework, all students must successfully complete Level II Fieldwork within 24 months before taking the Certification exam.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure.

-The total number of graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as new graduate test takers in 2012-2014 was 83 out of 87, which is a pass rate of 95%.
-Since the inception of the MOT program, 100% of program graduates who did not pass the certification examination as first-time test takers passed on a repeated attempt.
+The total number of graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as new graduate test takers in 2013-2015 was 93 out of 94, which is a pass rate of 98.9%.
 Recent certification exam results can be found on NBCOT's website at: https://secure.nbcot.org/data/schoolstats.aspx.

 View the desktop version of this page.